Management (film): Reception

 Management received mixed reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 47% based on reviews from 96 critics.
+On Rotten Tomatoes the film has an approval rating of 46% based on reviews from 95 critics.
 The website's critical consensus concludes:

 "Clever and often beguiling performances by Steve Zahn and Jennifer Aniston can't revive this sweetly misguided stalker romance."
 On Metacritic it has a score of 50/100 base on reviews from 26 critics.

+In a positive review, Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and attributed its success largely to the casting: "In the usual course of events, a high-powered company sales executive wouldn't have much to do with Mike ...
+But cast Steve Zahn as the loser, and it becomes thinkable."

 Home media

 The DVD was released on September 29, 2009.
 It has grossed $3,820,537 in US DVD sales.